Safety advice for motorists

 Before you drive

-Before you drive your car, there are certain documents that you must have in place.
+Before you drive your car, you must have certain documents in place.
 You should also check that the car is safe to drive (roadworthy).
 Keep up to date with the general maintenance of your car.
 When driving a car, be aware of the way you drive, the dangers on the road and your obligations as a road user.

 - The car is insured and taxed.